ga-wdi-boston/ruby-objects-assessment/README.md

 This includes referencing talk materials, appropriate documentation, and searching for help online.

-You should be running `grunt nag` before diagnosing any bugs, since it finds some of the most common sources of errors.
-After `grunt nag` passes, you should run `grunt test` to run the included tests.
+Pay attention to the linter before diagnosing any bugs, since it finds some of the most common sources of errors.
+After your code is lint-free, you should run `rspec test` to run the included tests.
 Tests will tell you whether of not your responses are correct.

-It's probably a good idea to include the above verbatim in each diagnostic.
-Remember to edit the link to the actual diagnostic file (it might be stored in a different directory or have a different extension).
-If tooling is not included in this diagnostic, feel free to remove that bit from these instructions.

 ## [License](LICENSE)